DSR-RHIT/creating-reproducible-reports/pages/composing.md

 tagline: composing the report
 ---

 I'll introduce R Markdown syntax as we need it in the report.
-[Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html) is a quick reference to the most commonly used syntax.
+For a quick reference to the most commnly used syntax, see RStudio's  [Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html).

 ### Creating a heading